DHIVYA050430/INVERSE-OF-A-MATRIX/README.md

 ## Program:
 #Program to find the rank of a matrix.

-#Developed by: Keerthika N
+#Developed by: DIVYA E

-#RegisterNumber: 21000385
+#RegisterNumber: 23011187

 import numpy as np